sealhud/sealhud.github.io/readme.md

 If you want to help with development or maintenance, please open issues or pull requests in the **development repository**.

 Every contribution helps improve SealHUD for the entire community.

+🔗 Special thanks to [CORSFIX](https://www.corsfix.com) for providing a reliable CORS proxy service.

 ---